The recent pandemic has created significant changes to our working and personal lives.

 If you are struggling right now, you may be finding it difficult to get support and finding it difficult to cope.

 If you have identified this as an issue, early recognition is a step in the right direction to getting the support you need and understanding some practical ways of coping.

-Here, I share my top 5 tips to looking after your mental health and taking those initial first steps to starting to feel ok.
+Here, I share my top 5 tips on looking after your mental health and taking those initial first steps in starting to feel ok.

 The basics and your routine

 If you can keep your existing routine, that is brilliant!
 If not, explore another routine that may work for you.

 The basics such as sleep, food and exercise are all important. and if that is all you can bring yourself to do right now, you have the fundamental building blocks that are key to maintaining positive mental health.

 Were you receiving support before the pandemic and is this something that is still in place?

 If things have changed in terms of the way your appointments are managed or contact is made, ensure you have the correct details to build into your support plan and your routines.

 If you need additional emotional support can you speak with friends and/or family or maybe join some support groups online?